abaldawa/project-management/README.md

 4. go to http://localhost:3000 to see the UI

 ### Server GraphQL API and GraphQL API query interface:
-GraphQL api (and UI) can be accessed on `/project-management-service/graphql`.
+GraphQL api (and GraphQL API query UI) can be accessed on `/project-management-service/graphql`.
 Use project id `7225222f-faa2-48c9-bdba-e17fcf21a05b` as `projectId` to query project invoice from graphql backend server.

 ### NOTES (If I had more time I would have done below)
 1. To share reusable typescript types and javascript code on both frontend and backend a monorepo like [NX](https://nx.dev/)